ipfs-shipyard/js-versidag/README.md

 ### .config

-A getter for the underlying config
+A getter for the underlying config.

 ### .add(version, meta)

-Adds a new `version` with the supplied `meta`, creating a new DAG node pointing to the current heads.
+Adds a new `version` with the supplied `meta`, creating a DAG node pointing to the current heads.

 Returns a promise that resolves to a new versidag pointing to the new head.